populationgenomics/team-docs/storage_policies/README.md

 ### metadata: `gs://cpg-<dataset>-{main,test}-metadata`

-- **Description**: Contains metadata files, like QC metrics for sequencing results and samples, phenotypical information, pedigrees, snapshots of the sample metadata database, etc.
+- **Description**: Contains metadata files, like QC metrics for sequencing results, sample and variant QC summaries, phenotypical information, pedigrees, tables derived from the sample metadata database, etc.
 - **Main use case**: Summary information from analyses, but also inputs for e.g. GWAS.
   Often, these files will be processed further to produce human-readable reports in the `web` bucket.